1 Name of Club

 (b) PTTC respects the rights, dignity and worth of every person and will treat everyone equally within the context of their sport, regardless of age, ability, gender, race, ethnicity, religious belief, sexuality or social/economic status.

 (c) The Club is committed to everyone having the right to enjoy their sport in an environment free from threat of intimidation, harassment and abuse.

 (d) All PTTC members have a responsibility to oppose discriminatory behaviour and promote equality of opportunity.

 (e) PTTC will deal with any incidence of discriminatory behaviour seriously, according to PTTC disciplinary procedures.

-(a) The affairs of PTTC shall be conducted by a Committee which shall consist of an Executive Committee consisting of the, President, Chair, Secretary, Treasurer, Welfare Officer, and up to five additional Committee Members who shall be elected at the Annual General Meeting.
+(a) The affairs of PTTC shall be conducted by a Committee which shall consist of an Executive Committee consisting of the, President, Chair, Secretary, Treasurer, Welfare Officer, and up to seven additional Committee Members who shall be elected at the Annual General Meeting.